Adaptation to Climate Change in Coastal Countries of the European Union—An Evaluation of Plans and Strategies

 Abstract

-A Climate change and its adverse effects are now the greatest threats faced by society.
-As a consequence, it is essential to adopt strategic instruments and adaptation measures – especially in the most vulnerable and susceptible areas, such as coastal zones.
-An analysis has been carried out on the instruments and adaptation measures designed to combat the effects of climate change in coastal countries of the European Union.
-A bibliographic search of technical and scientific documents has been carried out using various information platforms.
-Strategic planning instruments were subsequently studied and adaptation measures were classified.
-The results of this study indicate that, in relation to strategic instruments, there has been a significant and progressive increase in the adoption of adaptation plans and strategies that address problems faced by coastal areas.
-Physical-structural adaptation measures are the most widely used, especially ecosystem-based and engineering measures, even in specific projects implemented at different territorial scales of governance.
-One of the main conclusions drawn from the analysis is that, from an operational perspective, the local scale is the most suitable for implementing adaptation measures.
+Climate change and its adverse effects are now the greatest threats faced by society.
+As a consequence, it is essential to adopt strategic tools and adaptation measures, especially in the most vulnerable and susceptible areas, such as coastal zones.
+This study provides an assessment of strategic adaptation instruments in European Union (EU) coastal countries, identifying key gaps and areas for improvement to support more effective and coordinated climate adaptation.
+To address this, a selection of 19 EU coastal countries was carried out based on inclusion and exclusion criteria.
+National adaptation strategies and plans were reviewed using scientific, technical, and institutional sources.
+The analysis focused on the development and evolution of these instruments, particularly in response to major coastal impacts.
+Identified adaptation measures were classified by typology (structural–physical, social, and institutional) and comparatively assessed to detect implementation trends, regional approaches, and existing gaps across countries.
+The results of this study indicate that there has been a notable and progressive increase in the adoption of adaptation plans and strategies that address problems faced by coastal areas.
+Physical–structural adaptation measures are the most widely used, especially ecosystem-based and engineering measures, even in specific projects implemented at different territorial scales of governance.
+One of the main conclusions is that all coastal EU member states have adopted strategic planning frameworks for adaptation, with increasing emphasis on coastal areas.
+However, enhanced European solidarity and knowledge exchange are essential to ensure equitable and effective adaptation across all regions.

 Article activity feed